-Enlisting the help of a property surveyor is also beneficial as they can guarantee there are no issues with the property’s interior or exterior.
+Enlisting the help of a property surveyor in Portugal is also beneficial as they can guarantee there are no issues with the property’s interior or exterior.

 You’ll find many banks in Portugal that offer mortgages for foreign buyers.
 It’s important to find the one that best suits your requirements.
 The mortgage application process may take longer than anticipated, so it’s best to begin the process as soon as possible.

 The process of buying property in Portugal can be broken down into the following five steps.

 - Step 1: Understand property prices in Cascais and decide whether you’d like to take out a mortgage to finance your property